What to see in Barcelona

 ARCHITECTURE

-While the works of Barcelona’s favorite architect, Antoni Gaudí I Cornet, features on most itineraries, there are also significant works from his contemporaries in the Modernista movement and more that boast the ‘wow’ factor.
+Barcelona’s favorite architect, Antoni Gaudí I Cornet, is a big draw in Barcelona.
+His work features on most itineraries.
+But there are also significant works from his contemporaries in the Modernista movement and more that boast the ‘wow’ factor.
 This is the most impressive architecture to see in Barcelona:

 Casa Batlló